Reduced relaxed micromorphic modeling of harmonically loaded metamaterial plates: investigating boundary effects in finite-size structures: Discussion

 In Fig.~\ref{fig:energy_plots} we show how the comparison between the total energy of (i) the microstructured material built with the unit cell $\alpha$ (yellow dashed), (ii) the microstructured material built with the unit cell $\beta$ (black dot-dashed), (iii) the reduced relaxed micromorphic continuum (solid red), and (iv) the equivalent macro Cauchy continuum (green dotted) in the frequency range [0,6000] Hz.

-In Figs.~\ref{fig:particular_Collet_1_2_f0700}-\ref{fig:particular_Collet_1_2_f1000}-\ref{fig:particular_Collet_1_2_f3500} we show a detail of the deformation close to the boundary for the simulations at which a disagreement with the reduced relaxed micromorphic model was detected in one of the two microstructured one.
-It seems to be the case that in all the simulations where the macroscopic response of the reduced relaxed micromorphic model deviates from the microstructured one, important asymmetric bending of the structural elements constituting the unit cell occurs.
+In Figs.~\ref{fig:particular_Collet_1_2_f0700}-\ref{fig:particular_Collet_1_2_f1000}-\ref{fig:particular_Collet_1_2_f3500} we show a detail of the deformation close to the boundary for the simulations at which a disagreement with the reduced relaxed micromorphic model was detected in one of the two microstructured simulations.
+It seems to be the case that in all the simulations where the macroscopic response of the reduced relaxed micromorphic model deviates from the microstructured one, important bending of the structural elements constituting the unit cell occurs (we better describe this bending in the captions of Figures \ref{fig:particular_Collet_1_2_f0700}-\ref{fig:particular_Collet_1_2_f3500}).

 \FloatBarrier